yu-nathan/BrawlerStats/README.md

-# BrawlerStats
+# CharacterNexus
-Web app to show BrawlStar stats and allow users to add new brawlers update stats.
+Web app to show game character stats and allow users to add and update characters.